arun-xza/qs-js/README.md

-# Firebase Quickstarts for Javascript
+#  Javascript

-A collection of quickstart samples demonstrating the Firebase APIs using the Javascript SDK.
+A collection .
 For more information, see [firebase.google.com/docs/web/setup](https://firebase.google.com/docs/web/setup).

 Samples are organized into the following subdirectories and include README.md files with instructions for getting started:
  - [Auth](auth/README.md)